SirusDoma/arcin/README.md

 -----
 1. Grab the ARM toolchain: https://launchpad.net/gcc-arm-embedded/+download
 2. You will need SCons to build the image: http://scons.org/pages/download.html
+3. Supplementary scripts will require Python (2.7) as well as the hidapi-libusb library
+4. Clone the branch you want to work with.
-3. `git submodule init`: this will pull the external `laks` submodule, which contains headers for the hardware used by the arcin.
+5. `git submodule init`: this will pull the external `laks` submodule, which contains headers for the hardware used by the arcin.
-4. Supplementary scripts will require Python (2.7) as well as the hidapi plugin: https://pypi.python.org/pypi/hidapi/0.7.99.post16

 Building and Testing
 --------------------